Baby First Aid Kits: What You Need In Yours

 6) Rubbing Alcohol Swabs

-Keep alcohol swabs in your kit to clean thermometers, tweezers, scissors, and other tools before and after use.
+Rubbing alcohol swabs have a variety of uses and should be a staple for any first aid kit — baby or otherwise.
+Keep alcohol swabs in your kit to clean thermometers, tweezers, scissors, and other tools before and after use to reduce the chance of infections.

 7) Petroleum Jelly